Arielle Free: Music

-In January 2022, Free released the single "Soul Full" that she produced with Bristol music duo Mortimer.
-The song features vocals by Joe Killington.
+Singles

 Comic Relief Challenge

-On the 5th of March 2023, Free began the Tour De Dance challenge to raise money for the charity Comic Relief.
-This was a five day event where she completed 50 hours of simultaneous cycling and DJing, touring five UK cities.
+On 5 March 2023, Free began the Tour De Dance challenge to raise money for the charity Comic Relief.
+This was a five-day event where she completed 50 hours of simultaneous cycling and DJing, touring five UK cities.
 The challenge was completed on a vehicle powered by ten cyclists, with volunteers joining for sections of the journey in York, Leeds, Sheffield, Manchester, and Liverpool.

-Over half a million pounds was raised for Comic Relief in Free's name by the end of the challenge.
+Over £500,000 was raised for Comic Relief in Free's name by the end of the challenge.